nemo-omen/sveltenoob/static/_posts/rendering-nested-objects-in-svelte.md

 ```

 And, of course, `export let lameMoves = [];` from inside `RealJabronis.svelte` will give you a nice array to work with.

-**What tips do you have for iterating through nested objects and arrays in Vanilla JS?**